HenryAlbu/auto-Instagram-posting-bot/README.md

 ## Limitations

-Currently the bot only uploads images.
-This is due to the fact that it is using Selenium to interact with the Instergram web interface.
+Currently, the bot only uploads images.
+This is due to the fact that it is using Selenium to interact with the Instagram web interface.
 The Instagram interface only allows for uploads of images. (currently looking into a way around this)

  ## Caution

 This project uses Selenium.
-What this basically means is that it does not use the instagram API for posting, making Instagram think that it's a real user posting, **BUT**
+What this means is that it does not use the Instagram API for posting, making Instagram think that it's a real user posting, **BUT**
 You should still be cautious by setting a reasonable wait times before posts.
-By default this is set at 50 seconds.
+By default, this is set at 50 seconds.
 If you set it to something like 10 seconds, there is a chance that Instagram will notice bot activity.

 ## TODOs
 * Adding Imgur.com to the list of options to take images from

 * Ability to add your own files to queue.
-Kind of like those sites that charge you to scheduale Instagram posts.
+Kind of like those sites that charge you to schedule Instagram posts.

 * Figuring out how to get videos to upload